How to resize partition on Windows Server 2012 R2

 In Windows Server 2012 Disk Management console, you’ll see more detailed information, such as disk partition layout, partition type, partition capacity and free space, etc.

-Steps to resize volume on Windows Server 2012 (R2)
+Steps to resize partition on Windows Server 2012 (R2)

 The goal is to extend C: drive by taking free space from other drives.